Robinson-Earl leads No. 17 Villanova past Bulldogs, 83-76

+“It means everything because we play for those who came before us,” Robinson-Earl said.
+“And those guys have gone through everything and they’ve set the tone for us to go out there and play Villanova basketball for 40 minutes every night.”

-Tyson Carter scored 22 points to lead Mississippi State (5-1), and his layup with just over a minute left pulled the Bulldogs to 77-74.
+Tyson Carter scored 22 points to lead Mississippi State (5-1), and his layup with just over a minute left pulled the Bulldogs within 77-74.

 Reggie Perry had 18 points and 10 rebounds and Robert Woodard II added 17 points for the Bulldogs.